dev-dafi/Eggified/README.md

 # Eggified

-A simple application, which sets the boiling time for your preferred egg consistency, to test some new learned features.
+A simple egg timer application, to test some new learned features.

 ## Goals:
 - Practicing Xcode Auto Layout